Florida shooting victims helped by GoFundMe, comfort dogs and more

 The Broward Education Foundation, a nonprofit that raises money for the public schools in Broward county, has set up an official GoFundMe donation page for the victims of the Stoneman Douglas shooting.

-As of Saturday morning, the fund received more than $1,173,000 of its $2 million goal – a significant increase from its initial goal of $300,000.
+As of Sunday evening, the fund received more than $1,393,000 of its $2 million goal – a significant increase from its initial goal of $300,000.
 The foundation will continue to increase the goal each time it's met, PeJay Ryan, the director of marketing at the Broward Education Foundation, told Fox News.

 All of the proceeds will go to those affected by the tragedy, Ryan said, as well as anyone who may need grief counseling.